Marlboro Challenge

-The Marlboro Challenge was an all-star race in the CART series race held from 1987–1992, sponsored by cigarette brand Marlboro.
+The Marlboro Challenge was an all-star race in the CART series race held from 1987 to 1992, sponsored by cigarette brand Marlboro.
 After 1992, the race was discontinued, in part because Phillip Morris reorganized its race sponsorship after the Marlboro Grand Prix of New York fell through.
 The race was considered a non-points exhibition race, and did not count towards championship standings or official statistics.

 Twelve drivers qualified for the 1987 race, although only ten started the race.
 In the other editions, ten drivers were selected.
 The selection criteria were as follows: all race winners and pole position winners since the previous year's Marlboro Challenge; previous year's season champion; and defending Indianapolis 500 winner.
 If the field was still small, it could be filled out by top race finishers (most second places, third places, etc.) in the current season's standings.

 In most years the event was held in conjunction with the final race weekend of the season, but in some years it was at the second-to-last race.
 The race distance each year was approximately 100 miles, which normally required one pit stop for fuel.
 The distance was typically one half the accompanying points-paying race distance (≈200 miles).
 It was held at three different locations during its history: